pytesNET/pex/README.md

 The printer service is accessible via simple HTTP requests, you can configure your printer service using the CLI interface or the provided tk application.

+You can install the [pex-client](https://github.com/pytesNET/pex-client) TypeScript library into your frontend project to seamlessly interact with the PEX server directly from JavaScript.

 ## Dependencies
 **Required for Linux**
 - node.js + pm2